 These conventions and procedures apply to:

-Modules excluded from the standard condonement scheme are specified in Section 10 of the applicable full Programme Specification.
-In identifying modules to be condoned, (see Consequences of Failure, below) the Department will select the failed modules with the highest marks but give priority to any modules which have no referred assessment available.
+Modules excluded from the standard condonement scheme are specified in Section 5 of the applicable full Programme Specification.
+In identifying modules to be condoned, (see Consequences of Failure, below) the Department will select the failed modules with the highest marks but give priority to any modules that have no referred assessment available.

-[Note: The 50% or 60% minimum average requirements apply to the marks available to the Board of Examiners for Stage 2 in June; i.e., any hypothetical increase in the average mark which may be obtained in a future referred assessment is discounted.
-A mark obtained after Stage 2 has been repeated - for reasons of unsatisfactory academic performance - is also discounted.]
+Note: Minimum stage average and module mark requirements apply to the marks normally available to the Assessment Progression and Awarding Committee (APAC) for Stage 2 in June; i.e., any hypothetical increase in the mark that may be obtained in a future referred assessment is discounted.
+A mark obtained after repeat study – for reasons of unsatisfactory academic performance – is also discounted.

-Referred examinations will only be available in PHYM425 and those other modules for which the original assessment includes an examination component - this information is given in individual module descriptions.
+Referred examinations will only be available in PHY3064, PHYM004 and those other modules for which the original assessment includes an examination component - this information is given in individual module descriptors.

 The credit attached to modules will generate the assessment weighting - i.e. a 30-credit module would contribute one-quarter of the total marks for the stage of the programme in which it is taken.

-The marks achieved at stage 1 (for the first 120 credits of a programme) will not count towards classification or award unless the programme in question leads to an undergraduate Certificate.
-However, marks for level 1 modules may count towards classification or award if part of a longer set of core modules or if such modules are taken at later stages which do count towards classification or award.
+The marks achieved at Stage 1 (for the first 120 credits of a programme) will not count towards classification or award unless the programme in question leads to an undergraduate Certificate.
+However, marks for NQF level 4 modules may count towards classification or award if part of a longer set of core modules or if such modules are taken at later stages that do count towards classification or award.

 The following tables specify how the marks achieved at various stages are combined in order to classify awards.
 The weightings vary between programmes to ensure that the awards reflect an appropriate balance of academic and practical/project work.